plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-create-a-pie-chart.md

  - title: Save and Share
    sub-steps:
-    - copy: "Click SAVE on the left-hand side, and give your file a name."
+    - copy: "Click SAVE on the left-hand side."
       img: "![Save main](../static/images/create-pie-chart/save-main.png)"
-    - copy: "Select your PLOT and DATA as 'Public' or 'Private'."
+    - copy: "After giving your file a name, select your PLOT and DATA as 'Public' or 'Private'.
+For more information on how sharing works, including the difference between private, public and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page."
       img: "![Save pop-up](../static/images/create-pie-chart/save-pop-up.png)"
-    - copy: "For more information on how to save, export, and share, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page!"
 ---